MHoHosseini/mhohosseini.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: A growing collection of my projects.
 Instructions on how to implement them will be added soon.
+If you have any questions drop me an Email.
 nav: true
 nav_order: 2
 display_categories: [Generative Models, Inference and Density Estimation, Computer Vision, Natural Laguage Processing,  Graph Neural Networks]